 Electric tune-up

 Brake, air conditioning, electrical, radiator repairs

 De Anza Mobil Service

 ON THE

 Stevens Creek-Stelling

 De Anza Campus Corner

 Phone 257-1516

 JERRY MULLEN, Owner

 De Anza landscaping 'no Foothill'

 "The only lawn on the De Anza campus will be a section between the south side of the library and building S-3," announces Mr. William Cutler, director of district business and services.
-De Anza will look as unique from Foothill as pos-
+De Anza will look as unique from Foothill as possible.

-De Anza's landscaping plan, designed by Royston, Hanamoto, Mayes and Beck of San Francisco, provides for indigenous (native to the region) and natural plantings, with a minimum of the exotic and a minimum of lawn.
+De Anza's landscaping plan, designed by Royston, Hanamoto, Mayes and Beck of San Francisco, provides for indigenous (native to the region) and natural plantings, with a mini-mum of the exotic and a minimum of lawn.

 "ALL OF WHICH will require a minimum of care," adds Cutler, whose job it has been for the past three years to bring De Anza to completion.

 "A \$417,000 contract for the landscaping has been awarded to the A and J Shooter Company of Burlingame.

 "Our contract is divided into three 60-day segments.
 The contract calls for the installation of the irrigation systems and all of the athletic turf within the first 60-day period.
 The ornamental planting in the interior of the campus will be put in during the middle period starting in November, and the perimeter of the campus will be landscaped during the last 60 days of the contract.
 This should require a full six months unless we're lucky and have a dry winter," explains Cutler.
 Planting has been delayed because it was feared the hot weather would

-100% HUMAN HAIR

-WIGLETS \$7

-FRAN'S - 257-4089
+100% HUMAN HAIR WIGLETS \$7 FRAN'S - 257-4089

 burn the plants.

-\$20,000 worth of trees were contracted for two years ago and have been stored, growing, stand of 1500 redwood trees is included among these, according to Cutler.
+\$20,000 worth of trees were contracted for two years ago and have been stored, growing, in the West Coast Nursery.
+A stand of 1500 redwood trees is included among these, according to Cutler.

-Still more . . .
-(Photos by La Voz photo editor Dennis Bellman) Sentinel awarded top rating The Foothill Sentinel, Foothill's weekly newspaper, has been awarded an "All-American" rating for the second semester in a row.
-The award, given for spring semester '67, was one of five given to junior colleges across the nation.
-"All-American" is the highest of four possible ranks given to over 100 participating schools.
-Last spring's Sentinel Editor, Dan Brigham, is now a junior majoring in Journalism at the University of Nevada.
-Three former Sentinel staffers and their adviser, Warren Mack, now hold positions on La Voz.
-Arn Heller is editor, Maline Ness is city editor and Diana Nichols is a staff writer.
+Still more (Photos by La Voz photo editor Dennis Bellman) Sentinel awarded top rating The Foothill Sentinel, Foothill's weekly newspaper, has been awarded an "All-American" rating for the second semester in a row.
+The award, given for spring semester '67, was one of five Dan Brigham, is now a junior majoring in Journalism at the University of Nevada.
+Three former Sentinel staffers Ness is city editor and Diana Nichols is a staff writer.
 Utopia College?